onnx/onnx/docs/Operators.md

   The above behavior is similar to numpy, with the exception that numpy default keepdims to False instead of True.

+  In case of 8 bit inputs the scale and zero points for input and output stays the same.

 #### Version

-This version of the operator has been available since version 11 of the default ONNX operator set.
+This version of the operator has been available since version 12 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#ReduceMax-1">ReduceMax-1</a>
+Other versions of this operator: <a href="Changelog.md#ReduceMax-1">ReduceMax-1</a>, <a href="Changelog.md#ReduceMax-11">ReduceMax-11</a>

 #### Attributes